-Pink and gray dolphins are the main reasons to convince tourists to sail on Tarapoto lake.
+Pink and grey dolphins are the main reasons to convince tourists to sail on Tarapoto Lake.

 If you are brave enough, don’t hesitate to swim in its calm waters.
 The experience will be better if you go to sunrise or sunset with a local guide.

 How to get there: 20 min. by boat from Puerto Nariño.